top of page

 A3D4BC75-F974-4173-990E-E1482E89959D.JPG

-Victoria Lynn Awkward is a multidisciplinary creator, educator, producer, and the Director of VLA DANCE.
+Victoria Lynn Awkward (she/her) is a multidisciplinary creator, educator, producer, and the Director of VLA DANCE.
 She pursued her multiple interests at Goucher College and graduated with high honors in Dance, Visual Art and Secondary Education.
-As the Director of VLA DANCE she is currently directing projects: “For Nina” - a multidisciplinary show celebrating the lineage of Nina Simone, “In The Space Between” - a production where dance, textile, and audio brings audiences into a world of queer imagination, and “Harnessing our Gardens” - a book celebrating the stories of 17 Black femme movement artists.
+As the Director of VLA DANCE she is currently directing projects: “For Nina” - a multidisciplinary show celebrating the lineage of Nina Simone, “In The Space Between” - a production where dance, textile, and audio brings audiences into a world of queer imagination, and “Harnessing our Gardens” - a book celebrating the stories of Black femme movement artists.
+Notably, Victoria is a Brother Thomas Fellow as well as a recipient of the Queer (Re)public Theater Offensive Residency.
+Additionally, Victoria is a producer of Performance and Live Art for the Museum of Modern Art, NYC.

 Daisies